Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 21

 Though they lost his past two outings, the Padres have to be happy with what Tyson Ross has done for them this season.
 Ross returned to the Padres after one season with the Rangers and has posted a 3.34 ERA over 15 starts, having allowed more than three earned runs in just two of those starts.
-Ross has held righties to a .152 average this season, second-best in the majors behind only Max Scherzer. -- Nitzberg
+Ross has held righties to a .152 average, second best in the majors behind only Max Scherzer. -- Nitzberg

 26. New York Mets